Azure/bicep-registry-modules/avm/res/container-registry/registry/cache-rule/README.md

 ### Parameter: `name`

 The name of the cache rule.
-Will be dereived from the source repository name if not defined.
+Will be derived from the source repository name if not defined.

 - Required: No
 - Type: string